cheeriojs/cheerio/Readme.md

 Cheerio works with a very simple, consistent DOM model.
 As a result parsing, manipulating, and rendering are incredibly efficient.

 **&#10049; Incredibly flexible:**
 Cheerio wraps around [parse5](https://github.com/inikulin/parse5) parser and can optionally use @FB55's forgiving [htmlparser2](https://github.com/fb55/htmlparser2/).
 Cheerio can parse nearly any HTML or XML document.
+Cheerio works in both browser and Node environments.

 ## Cheerio is not a web browser